OrcaSeason/BedwarsPractice/README.md

 # BedWars Practice Plugin
+(Abandoned Project. use at ur own risk)

-Enhance your BedWars skills with this advanced practice plugin!
+Enhance your Bedwars skills with this advanced practice plugin!
 Perfect for players who want to master bed-breaking strategies while evading enemy attacks.

 ## Features